sail-sg/envpool/docs/env/procgen.rst

   stands for memory mode.
 The default value is determined by ``task_id``.

 Note: arguments after ``env_name`` are provided by procgen environment itself.
 We keep the default value as-is.
+We haven't tested the setting of ``use_sequential_levels == True``, and have no promise it is aligned with the original version of procgen (PRs for fixing this issue are highly welcome).

 Observation Space